 1) Epigenetic Mechanisms underlying Sex Differences in Brain and Behavior.
 Brain structure and function are sexually dimorphic.
 Males and females show differences in numerous neural and behavioral phenotypes, including emotion regulation and cognitive function.
 Within females, behaviors also vary across the menstrual (or estrous) cycle, as fluctuating sex-hormone levels can dynamically change brain structure and function.
 The current lab project explores the contribution of sex hormones and epigenetic mechanisms to between- and within-sex variation in emotional behavior.

 2) Environmental Effects on the Brain Epigenome.
 Adverse environments, such as stress, toxicological exposures and malnutrition, can increase risk for psychopathology over the life course.
 The underlying mechanisms are just emerging and likely involve the lasting environmental effects on the brain epigenome which translate into the altered brain structure and function.
-A currently funded project in Dr. Kundakovic’s laboratory examines the epigenetic effects of the combined early life and adolescent stress on the brain in the context of depression and anxiety disorders.
+A current project in Dr. Kundakovic’s laboratory examines the effects of early-life stress, biological sex, and female estrogen status on cocaine addiction vulnerability.

 3) Development of Epigenetic Biomarkers to Predict Psychiatric Risk.
 The epigenome (the collection of all epigenetic marks in a given cell) is largely cell type- and tissue-specific.
 However, there is increasing evidence that epigenetic signatures in peripheral tissues (e.g. blood and buccal cells) may be informative of epigenetic signatures in the brain and potentially used to diagnose and predict psychiatric disorders.
 In collaboration with psychiatrists and clinical psychologists, we perform epigenetic analyses of peripheral tissues of children and adolescents who are at risk for psychopathology in order to develop candidate epigenetic biomarkers for prediction of psychiatric risk.